Danielle E. Endres, Ph.D.

 Energy Communication & Energy Democracy

-I am interested in the role of rhetoric and communication in the sociopolitical aspects of energy policy.
-My research on energy communication is supported by three grants from the National Science Foundation Science Technology and Society division.
+I am interested in the role of rhetoric and communication in the sociopolitical aspects of energy policy and energy transition.
+My research on energy communication has been supported by grants from the National Science Foundation Science Technology and Society division.
 In a book chapter in the International Communication Association’s Communication Yearbook series my co-authors and I stake out “energy communication” as a new sub-field in communication and outline several paths forward for research in this emerging and socially significant area.
 In another Communication Yearbook book chapter, my co-authors and I offer a programmatic review of communication research on nuclear power, which won the National Communication Association’s Christine L. Oravec Book Chapter Award.
-My current interest is in examining the internal expert-to-expert rhetoric of low-carbon energy technology scientists and engineers as they talk among themselves about the non-technical, sociopolitical implications of carbon capture and sequestration (CCS), nuclear, and wind technologies.
-An example of this research is this article that examines how carbon sequestration scientists and engineers grappled with a framing change within their community.
-More recently, I co-organized an interdisciplinary symposium on energy democracy to examine how to enhance the role of democratic decision-making in the pursuit of new energy technologies and systems.
-More information on the NSF-funded project can be found here.
+I co-organized an interdisciplinary symposium on energy democracy to examine how to enhance the role of democratic decision-making in the pursuit of new energy technologies and systems.
+This resulted in the Routledge Handbook of Energy Democracy (pictured here).
+Currently, I am collaborating with Nicolas Hernandez on a rhetorical fieldwork project about energy democracy in Puerto Rico.